 Conclusion

-Better equipment also means better recovery: compression clothes will help you not suffer from the effects of gravity when walking by improving venous and lymphatic return.
+Good equipment also means fast and better recovery: compression clothes will help you not suffer from the effects of gravity when walking by improving venous and lymphatic return.
 They must exert their pressure on the lower limbs, from the toes to the pelvis.
-You will find them in the form of pairs of socks, gaiters, shorts, pants, and even wrist sleeves (especially recommended for Nordic walking).
+You will find them in the form of pairs of socks, gaiters, shorts, pants, and even wrist sleeves, especially recommended for Nordic walking.

-And finally, let’s not forget that good physical preparation will facilitate recovery.
+And finally, don’t forget that good physical preparation will facilitate recovery.